Where to search for government tenders

 The following are some of the main websites you can use to find information about government tenders.

 The Queensland Government advertises tender opportunities on the QTenders website.
 Register on this website to receive personalised email alerts for government tenders that are relevant to your business, as they are published.

-Opportunities also exist to compete for Queensland Government works within the Building, Construction and Maintenance services category.
-If you are interested, you will need to register your details with Building and Asset Services.
-Building, construction and maintenance tender opportunities are published on the Building and Asset Services eTender website.
+Opportunities also exist to compete for Queensland Government works within the Building, construction and maintenance services category.
+If you are interested, you will need to register your details with QBuild.
+Building, construction and maintenance tender opportunities are published on the QBuild eTender website.

 The Queensland Contracts Directory is an online service that provides information on procurement arrangements across the Queensland Government.